Update: Ikonica has since retired.

 Icons are one of the many important components of a successful mobile application.
-The icon is the thing that distinguishes an app from anothers.
+The icon is the thing that distinguishes an app from another.
 Beautifully crafted and designed, it could attract users at first sight.
-We as developers and designers have the job to ensure that the icon, will be displayed well on the device.
+We, as developers and designers, have the job of ensuring that the icon will be displayed well on the device.
 The best way to test it out is by displaying the icon on the device itself.

 Recently, we stumbled on an App that can help you preview your icon directly on the iPhone and iPad.
 It’s called Ikonica, and it is available for both Mac and iOS in the App Store.